ElektraInitiative/libelektra/doc/WHY.md

 - Allows you to import/export all parts of the configuration.
 - Provides 3-way merging for configuration upgrades.
 - Syntax independence: you can consistently use your favourite syntax.
-- Performance: Improvements in the library benefits all applications.
-  The library only needs to be loaded once in the memory.
 - Configuration Management (such as Puppet) can be used on top of it without having to fiddle with specifics of every configuration file.
 - CLI-tool available